kudl4t4/FreeRTOS_STemWIN_HAL_STM32F429_CooCox/README.md

 FreeRTOS_STemWIN_HAL_STM32F429_CooCox
 =====================================

-This is CooCox project for FreeRTOS with STemWIN using HAL drivers.
+This is CooCox project for STM32F429 Discovery board with FreeRTOS & STemWIN using HAL drivers.

 =====================================